qwc-services/qwc-feature-info-service/README.md

 The static config and permission files are stored as JSON files in `$CONFIG_PATH` with subdirectories for each tenant, e.g. `$CONFIG_PATH/default/*.json`.
 The default tenant name is `default`.

-Environment variables:

-- `SKIP_EMPTY_ATTRIBUTES=<boolean>`: Whether to skip empty featureinfo attributes returned by WMS GetFeatureInfo.
-- `USE_PERMISSION_ATTRIBUTE_ORDER=<boolean>`: Whether to order the attributes according to order of the permitted attribute names, rather than the order returned by WMS GetFeatureInfo.

 ### FeatureInfo Service config

 * [JSON schema](schemas/qwc-feature-info-service.json)